lgmorand/workshop-aca/_entries/03-04 secret rotation.md

 Then go to the `Dapr Components` blade of the container app environment panel and edit the `reddog.binding.receipt` component to update the old `blob-storage-key` value with the newly copied one.

 ![Rotation Key](/media/lab2/rotation/sarot3.png)

+> Note that you can also add directly the secret to the container app, without using Dapr.
+This way, you can directly view/edit *Secrets* in the container app blade.

 {% endcollapsible %}